Esequiel "ZEKE" Rivera

 LOCALLY OWNED and OPERATED

-Zekes Mobile Multi-Services is a professional Mobile Notary Public, Certified Loan Signing Agent, Court Filing and Document Retrieval Services, Process Server, Wedding Minister, Travel and Leisure Travel Agent and Real Estate Consultant serving Bakersfield California and local communities in Kern County.
+Zekes Mobile Multi-Services LLC is a professional Mobile Notary Public, Certified Loan Signing Agent, Courier Court Filing and Document Retrieval Services, Process Server, Wedding Minister and Real Estate Consultant serving Bakersfield California and local communities in Kern County.

 Business Line 800 Number - No Text